tsamop/MWR_TreeView/README.md

 <li>I wanted the TreeView to generate an event when a node was clicked</li>
 </ul>

-So this is the most minimal treeview I could generate.
+So this is the most minimal treeview I could generate.<br/>
 9/23/2018 - mike richards